Windsor Addiction Assessment and Outpatient Services (WAAOS)

 Anyone can make referrals to this service.
 All we ask is that the individual is made aware of the referral, and is willing to undergo an addiction assessment for the purpose of determining if, and what type of, addictions services may be needed.

-- Come into WAAOS between 8:30 am to 4:30 pm on any weekday, to either complete the
+- Come into WAAOS between 8:30 am to 4:30 pm on any weekday to provide the above information and receive an intake appointment to return.
+We are closed for lunch between 12-1PM.

-- Clients of Windsor Essex Children’s Aid Society Walk and Probation Services can ask
+- Workers of Windsor Essex Children’s Aid Society Walk and Probation Services can ask their clients to call WAAOS to provide their information and obtain an intake appointment.

 100% funded by the Ontario Ministry of Health as confirmed by a valid health card.